chartpath/ramses-tutorial/post1.md

             "ref_column_type": "id_field"
         }
     }
+    ...

 ### Relations

-We need to do the same thing for each ingredient schema to link the ingredients to the pizza styles that call for them.
-In **toppings.json** we need a foreign key to the individual pizza IDs that each topping would be used by (again, put this after "name" and "description"):
+We need to do the same for each of the ingredients to link them to the pizza style recipes that call for them.
+In **toppings.json** and **cheeses.json** we need a `"foreign_key"` field pointing to the specific pizza style that each topping would be used for (again, put this after the `"description"` field):

+    ...
     "pizza_id": {
         "required": false,
         "type": "foreign_key",